All Episodes

 He's counting on the fact there are more of them who will vote than there are producers who will vote.

-Like I said earlier, you got two two candidates here, if it ends up this way, Santorum and Obama.
+And with his attacks on religious liberty, like I said earlier, you got two candidates here, if it ends up this way, Santorum and Obama.

 Which one of those two is a greater threat to religious liberty?

-There's no question, it's Obama.
+There's no question it's Obama.

 He's already assaulted religious liberty.

-You you have to understand something.
+You have to understand, Sonny.

 I just want these guys to be the best they can be.